tomKPZ/hilbert-curve/README.md

 * *Speed*: Able to compute `Curve()` at `> 1GB/s` (tested on my faithful 7 year-old i5-2500K system with `N=2`, `K=15`,
   `Int=int16_t`).
-* *Portability*: All the functions are standalone and should be easily portable to most other languages.
+* *Portability*: All the functions are self-contained (they don't call other functions) and should be easily portable to most other languages.
 * *Small code size*: Currently, `Curve()` only has 25 non-empty lines.
   The functions have also been made non-recursive.
 * *Compile-time evaluation*: All functions are `constexpr`.
 See example usage in `example.cpp`.
 * No dependencies.
 Currently the only `include` is for `<cstdint>` to